ryanplusplus/stm8-tiny-life/README.md

-# stm8-tiny-starter-kit
+# stm8-tiny-life
-Empty project for creating an stm8-tiny application.
+Conway's game of life using an LED matrix and an STM8S103F3P6.

 ## Setup
 - Copy `tools/Linux/udev/70-st-link.rules` to `/etc/udev/` and run `udevadm control --reload-rules`.